jamesquinlan/Intro-Database-SQL/lectures/subqueries.md

 ## SUBQUERIES
 ---
 A __subquery__ is a `SELECT` statement used within another SQL statement.
 A subquery can return results just like any query.
+Subqueries can be _nested_.

+NOTE:

+1. Subqueries cannot include `ORDER BY` clause.
+2. Most JOINS can be coded as subqueries and most subqueries can be coded as JOINS.

 There are two questions that immediately need answered: